 Ubiquiti’s UniFi has only recently been applicable for the home.
 It’s a line of advanced hardware initially designed for business and enterprise environments.

-This list includes the top five best UniFi consoles (equivalent to “routers”) you can consider, based on my real-world experience.
-It will also include tips on what to get, depending on your broadband speed and whether your home is wired with a network cable or not.
+This list includes the top five best UniFi consoles (equivalent to “routers”) you can confidently consider, based on my real-world experience.
+It will also include tips on which UniFi switch or access points to match, depending on your broadband speed and whether your home is wired with network cables or not.

 The five best UniFi consoles and quick shopping tips